sans-sehgal/Interview_Prep/Array/README.md

 ## Arrays – Important notes and Questions

-1) How to pass a 2D array to function by value or by ref? https://stackoverflow.com/questions/8767166/passing-a-2d-array-to-a-c-function
+1) How to pass a 2D array to function by value or by ref? <br>
+ https://stackoverflow.com/questions/8767166/passing-a-2d-array-to-a-c-function

 2) In vector → largest element is: *max_element(nums.begin() , nums.end());